rjgleave/aws-batch-universal-scheduler/README.md

 Using AWS Batch as a Universal Job Scheduler
 ============================================

 This solution utilizes AWS Batch to execute complex, multi-step job schedules across multiple platforms.
-It takes advantage of the powerful AWS Batch job scheduling engine to handle complex job dependencies and automatically execute retries.
-It utilizes AWS Step Functions to initiate schedules, monitor and record results in AWS DynamoDb.
+It takes advantage of the powerful AWS Batch job scheduling engine to handle complex job dependencies and automatically execute retries before failing.
+It utilizes AWS Step Functions to start the schedule, monitor jobs and record results in AWS DynamoDb.

 ![Reference Architecture](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/aws-batch-universal-job-scheduler.png)

 ![](https://github.com/rjgleave/aws-batch-universal-scheduler/blob/master/assets/aws-batch-universal-job-scheduler-legend.png)

-This architecture provides the flexibility of using AWS Batch to act as a worker and actually perform work, or to direct other services to perform that work (e.g. AWS Glue, Lambda or EC2).
+This example demonstrates the flexibility of using AWS Batch to act as both a worker actually perform work, or as an orchestrator, to direct other services to perform that work (e.g. AWS Glue, Lambda or EC2).

 What's Here